froger-me/wp-packages-update-server/integration/docs/generic.md

 ___

-In case of success (`PK...` is the start of a zip archive, and is follow by binary data):
+In case of success (`PK...` is the start of a zip archive, and is followed by binary data):
 ```
 HTTP/1.1 200 OK